Ring isn’t self-aware enough to handle its privacy controversies

 That’s a small step forward for Ring, but it doesn’t address the fundamental concerns people have about the company’s police partnerships.

 The biggest is a lack of oversight for what amounts to a privately run neighborhood surveillance program.
 While Ring says police can only request footage for law enforcement purposes, it’s unclear how the company would enforce that rule or what its audit process looks like.
+(After publication, a Ring spokesperson said the company “reviews the custom messages for video request submissions every week.”)
 The only enforcement policy Kuhn cites is that Ring would “remove access to that [footage] and investigate” further if the company learned of misuse.

 “We haven’t come across it, so I can’t speculate as to what actions we would be taking, but we would take it very seriously,” he says.